Torzhok

 Torzhok (Торжо́к) is a town in Tver Oblast, Russia, located on the Tvertsa River along the federal highway M10 and a branch of the Oktyabrskaya Railway division of the Russian Railways.
+It is situated 60 km to the west of Tver.
 The town is famous for its folk craft of goldwork embroidery.
 Population:

+Etymology

+The name Torzhok is derived from torg, meaning 'marketplace'.
+It was an important trading center on the route between Novgorod and Suzdal.